INCATools/tetool/README.md

             b/
                 b.csv

-#### Problems with GO
+#### Known Issues

-The current GO ontology https://github.com/geneontology/go-ontology does not follow either of these patterns, and therefore `tetool` will fail to find the appropriate patterns and XSV files.
-So `tetool` must be fixed to support GO.
+The current [GO ontology repo](https://github.com/geneontology/go-ontology) does not follow either of the file structures above, and therefore `tetool` will fail to find the appropriate patterns and XSV files when building the `docs/` site.
+The workaround is to hand-edit the generated files to add any patterns or XSV that were not detected.

+Longer term, `tetool` should be fixed to support a broader and perhaps a more general pattern-finding mechanism, or the user must have the ability to explicitly specify pattern files, rather than having them detected by `tetool`.

 ## Developing `tetool`